 If you’re ready to visit, go to Experience Scottsdale where you’ll find more information for your perfect Scottsdale getaway.
 When you are ready for some local hiking, you will be better prepared after you read 12 Tips For Successfully Hiking Camelback Mountain In Phoenix.

 Scottsdale is one of many Arizona sites that has captured the imagination of travelers.
-Many, like Sedona, are simple day trips from Scottsdale:
+Many, like Sedona, are simple but enjoyable day trips from Scottsdale.

 Is There Any Water Fun Near Old Town Scottsdale?

 Yes, Old Town Scottsdale is fantastic for water lovers.
 There are plenty of lakes and rivers near Scottsdale that offer all kinds of recreation options like kayaking, fishing, SUPing, and river rafting while soaking up the Sonoran Desert sun.